-If you have a broken screen on your phone, there are several ways to recover the data.
+If you have a broken screen on your phone, you have several ways to recover the data.
 For some of the steps, you will need extra equipment.
-The method you choose for data recovery depends on how cracked your screen is.
-Let’s check them out.
+The method you choose for data recovery depends on whether your screen is still visible, has touch functionality, or has neither.

-This is the best possible scenario.
-If your screen is broken even partially, the best thing you should do is transfer all your data to your computer, just in case the crack spreads and you need to replace your screen.
-In this case, you don’t need any additional equipment, except the USB cable that you usually use for charging your phone.
+A broken yet visible Android screen with touch functionality is the best possible scenario for recovering valuable data.
+The best thing you can do is transfer all your data to your computer before the crack spreads and you need to replace your screen.
+You don’t need any additional equipment, except the USB cable you usually use to charge your phone.

 - Connect your phone to your computer using a USB cable.